numba/numba/docs/source/reference/pysupported.rst

     total = foo(z)

-Immutability in this case, means that the contents of the *typed-list* can not be modified, for example using methods such as `append`, `pop` or `clear`.
+Immutability in this case, means that the contents of the *typed-list* cannot be modified, for example, by using methods such as `append`, `pop` or `clear`.

 .. code-block:: python